Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

-Having defined the $\Mxi_{(\Sdom,\Phi,\Psi)}$, we are ready to prove Theorem \ref{Thm:Fibration}.
-As in the proof of Theorem \ref{Thm:Monoids}, we consider Heegaard splitting-type decompositions of contact manifolds determined by open books.
+To prove Theorem \ref{Thm:Fibration} we follow the same strategy as the proof of Theorem \ref{Thm:Monoids}, considering Heegaard splitting-type decompositions of contact manifolds determined by open books.
 This time, instead of Liouville connect summing pages of \emph{distinct} open books, we apply the Liouville connect sum to the interiors of two pages of the \emph{same} open book.
+Again, we refer to Remark \ref{Rmk:OBConvention} regarding our choice of convention for gluing instructions.

-\begin{lemma} Let $\Sdom$ be a Liouville domain and let $\Phi,\Psi\in \Symp$.
+\begin{lemma} Let $\Sdom$ be a Liouville domain and let $\Phi,\Psi\in \SympGroup$.
 The contact manifold $\Mxi_{(\Sdom,\Phi,\Psi)}$ can be obtained from a contact manifold supported by an open book determined by the pair $(\Sdom,\Phi\circ\Psi)$ by a Liouville connect sum. \end{lemma}